How much does TSA PreCheck® cost?

 Reimbursement for TSA PreCheck

-While there's no outright way for most people to avoid paying a fee, there is a way to be reimbursed for it.
-Many travel credit cards, such as the Chase Sapphire Reserve®, offer a statement credit of up to $100 every four years as reimbursement for the application fee charged to your card.
+While there's no outright way for most people to avoid paying a fee, there could be a way to be reimbursed for it.
+Some travel credit cards, such as the Chase Sapphire Reserve®, offer a statement credit every four years as reimbursement for the application fee charged to your card.
+Of note, these cards usually have an annual fee.

 In order to take advantage of this feature, pay the fee at your appointment with your credit card.
 Your card issuer will then post the reimbursement to your account, the timing of which will depend on your issuer.
 Check your card's benefits for the most accurate information.